Import and configure resources

 MRTK Unity Foundation Package

 MRTK provides four MRTK Unity packages which can be imported into your Unity project.
-The latest version of the packages can be found on the MRTK Releases page.
-The Microsoft.MixedRealityToolkit.Unity.Foundation.unitypackage is the only required package that must be downloaded, imported and configured to use MRTK with your project.
+The latest version of the packages can be found in the Mixed Reality Feature Tool.
+The Mixed Reality Toolkit Foundation package is the only required package that must be imported and configured to use MRTK with your project.
+You can use Mixed Reality Toolkit Foundation 2.5.x or newer.
 This package includes the core components required to create a mixed reality application.

 After MRTK is added to the scene and configured, two new objects are added to the Scene hierarchy window: